hanselomondi/fuata/README.md

 Firstly, the `.fuata/index` file is read to identify all the staged files.
 Afterwards, the parent commit (currently pointed to by HEAD) and its parent tree are retrieved.
 A new root tree is created for this new commit and the files in the staging area are added to its references.
 If any files referenced by the parent tree have not changed, they are also added to the new root tree being created.
 The staging area is then cleared.
-After this new root tree is created, its converted into a JSON object that is used to generate a hash, then converted into a compressed ByteArray and stored in an object in `.fuata/objects`.
+After this new root tree is created, it's converted into a JSON object that is used to generate a hash, then converted into a compressed ByteArray and stored in an object in `.fuata/objects`.